niuus/Snes9xRX/README.md

 ## IMPORTING AND EXPORTING SRAM

-Snes9x RX includes the ability to load SRAM from Snes9x version 1.52 on other platforms (Mac/PC/Linux/etc.) and to save back to those platforms.
+Snes9x RX includes the ability to load SRAM save files created with Snes9x version 1.52 and onwards on other platforms (Mac/PC/Linux/etc.), and to use the save file back to those.

-To load a SRAM file on the Wii or Gamecube from another platform, ensure the name of the new .SRM file matches the filename of the ROM on your device.
+To load a SRAM file on the Gamecube / Wii / Wii U from another platform, ensure the name of the new .SRM file matches the filename of the ROM on your device.

-To use a Wii/GameCube SRAM file on another platform just do the opposite: copy the saved SRAM file to the other platform.
+To use a Snes9x RX SRAM file on another platform, just do the opposite: copy the saved SRAM file to the other platform.
 You may have to rename the file or the extension to be what that version of Snes9x expects it to be, like .SRM to .SAV, for example.